Pulisic scores again as Chelsea beats winless Watford

 Foster produced a string of saves to stop Chelsea taking complete control of the game.
 The best of the bunch were a leap in the 43rd to tip a powerful Mason Mount shot onto the crossbar, and a reaction save with his leg to keep out Pulisic in the 59th.

-Watford pushed forward late in the game seeking a win, with Chelsea’s defense disorganized, but couldn’t create a clear chance.
+Watford pushed forward late in the game seeking a win, with Chelsea’s defense disorganized.

+The game ended with an unusual goalkeeping duel as Foster came up for a free kick and headed the ball at the bottom-right corner, only for Kepa Arrizabalaga to scoop it away.

 Chelsea sits third in the table, eight points off leader Liverpool.
 It was the fifth straight league win for Chelsea, though the Blues lost to Manchester United 2-1 in the League Cup on Wednesday.